meotch/interview-coding-tasks/anagrams/README.md

 ### Optional: visualization

 Make the anagram checker into a small api.
 Add an endpoint that takes in a word as query param / post body, and return json.
-The page should display:
-* input field with submit button
-* show a list of results
-* do not remove previous requests, but create a new list on the page.
-Make sure to display what the input was for that list
-* handle any errors by displaying what went wrong, or there are not result
+Then add a frontend in JS to use this API, and display the results.

 ## Restrictions
 Use the language specified by your interviewer.
 Generally you should not use extended libraries/packages.
 This doesn't mean you need to reinvent the wheel, but sample problems shouldn't need complicated libraries.